Best Free Typing Games to Make Practice Fun

 Are typing games good for kids?

 Yes.
-Typing games often work very well for kids because practice feels like play and attention stays higher.
+Typing games often work very well for kids because practice feels more like play, which keeps motivation and attention higher.

 Should I use typing games or typing tests?